delphic/vorld-decay/docs/design.md

 ## Theme
 Exploring sci-fi ruins / abandoned facilities.

+Broad idea - robots looking for power cores in abandoned facilities to stay alive and power their escape.

+Want corpses to be persistent for other players to find, ideally with useful information on them about your adventures.

 ### Base Goals
 Support drop in / drop out cooperative play.
 Exploration w/ interesting traversal options.